kuco23/Chat-Portal/systemd/README.md

-# Run agent as a systemd service
+# Run chat portal as a systemd service

 To set up the `chat-portal-bot` service, follow these steps: